hariszaf/pema/README.md

 On the next chapters, you can find how to install PEMA in each case as well as an example of running it.

 Running PEMA is exactly **the same** procedure in both oh these cases.
+As we already mentioned, we strongly suggest to use either a server or a cluster, instead of a common laptop.
+However, for analyses with a small number of samples, a common laptop can be used to.

 # First things first